 OEH does receive allegations which are based on misunderstandings, or made for improper or tactical purposes, such as to obtain a favourable decision or treatment from OEH or to delay or prevent regulatory action or prosecution.
 In particular, officers in regulatory roles often canbe subject to complaints or allegations.
 Accordingly, the investigation procedures have proper safeguards to protect the interests of staff who are wrongly accused of improper or corrupt conduct, including free access to OEH's Employee Assistance Program for staff and procedures to maintain confidentiality.

-However, if an investigation concludes that staff have acted contrary to the principles of OEH's Code of Ethical Conduct and disciplinary action is recommended, then such recommendations will be implemented in consultation with OEH's Human Resources Branch.
+However, if an investigation concludes that staff have acted contrary to the principles of Code of Ethics and Conduct (PDF 478KB) and disciplinary action is recommended, then such recommendations will be implemented in consultation with OEH's Human Resources Branch.